 Because Maine's credit relies on federal definitions, and primarily uses the same federal application forms, Maine agencies do not have to do the work of continually updating program standards and processes because this responsibility is borne at the federal level.
-Additionally, the fact that Maine's credit is embedded in an existing federal program also means that it includes multiple levels of quality controls and oversight.
-The application process is staged, with each stage including review
+Additionally, the fact that Maine's

-&lt;sup>13 The Tax Cuts and Jobs Act of 2017 requires taxpayers to take the 20% credit ratably over five years (previously it was all taken in the year they placed the building into service).
+13 The Tax Cuts and Jobs Act of 2017 requires taxpayers to take the 20% credit ratably over five years (previously it was all taken in the year they placed the building into service).

-&lt;sup>14 For the Maine substantial rehabilitation credit, this state credit is taken in addition to the federal credit.
+14 For the Maine substantial rehabilitation credit, this state credit is taken in addition to the federal credit.

-&lt;sup>15 For both the small project and substantial credits, MRS applies the IRC Section 47 criteria to determine what expenses qualify as eligible.
+15 For both the small project and substantial credits, MRS applies the IRC Section 47 criteria to determine what expenses qualify as eligible.

-and approval at both the state level -by the MHPC - and at the federal level - by the NPS.
-The credit's performance and cost are also overseen at both the state and federal levels, though federal oversight extends beyond Maine projects.
+credit is embedded in an existing federal program also means that it includes multiple levels of quality controls and oversight.
+The application process is staged, with each stage including review and approval at both the state level -by the MHPC - and at the federal level - by the NPS.
+The credit's performance and cost is also overseen at both the state and federal levels, though federal oversight extends beyond Maine projects.